What is Model Context Protocol (MCP)? A Guide for Product Managers

 - Scoped tool access.
 Use

-to limit exactly what actions are available. - Zero storage.
-Unified never caches or stores customer data—every call is real-time pass-through.
+permissions=ortools=to limit exactly what actions are available. - No stored customer data.
+Unified doesn't cache or store customer payload data at rest—every call is real-time pass-through.

 - Regional hosting.
 US, EU, and AU endpoints keep data in-region.